Nonlinear matrix recovery using optimization on the Grassmann manifold: Riemannian optimization algorithms

 where $Q \in \R^{m\times m}$ is an orthogonal basis for $\range(\A^\top)$.
 In the case of matrix completion, the operator $\A$ selects the known entries of $M$.
 The description of the feasible subspace is simplified.
 We write $\calL_{\Omega,b} = \{ X: X_{ij} = M_{ij}, ij\in \Omega\}$ to make explicit that the measurements correspond to matrix completion.
 The tangent space is $\Trm \mathrm{L}_{\Omega,b} = \{ \Delta: \Delta_{ij} =0 \txt{ for } ij \in \Omega\}$ and the projection onto $\Trm \mathrm{L}_{\Omega,b}$ simply amounts to setting the entries outside of $\Omega$ to zero,

 The natural retraction on $\LAb$ for $X\in \LAb$ and $\Delta \in \Trm \LAb$ is given by

 because the manifold is flat.
 These tools are also needed for the Grassmann manifold and we follow the representation given in~\cite{boumal2015low}. \paragraph{Grassmann manifold} The Grassmann manifold, written $\Grass(N,r)$, is the set of all linear subspaces of dimension $r$ in $\R^N$.
-A point $\U$ on the Grassmann is represented by a full-rank matrix $U\in \R^{N\times r}$ such that $\range(U) = \U$.
-For any orthogonal matrix $Y\in \R^{r\times r}$, the matrix $UY$ is also a valid representation of $\U$ since $\range(UY) = \range(U)$.
-Denote by $\St(N,r) = \{ U \in \R^{N\times r}: U^\top U = I_r\}$ the Stiefel manifold, the set of matrices with orthonormal columns and the orthogonal group $O(r) = \{ Y\in \R^{r\times r}: Y^\top Y = I_r\}$.
-The orthogonal group introduces an equivalence relation on the Stiefel manifold, where any two matrices with the same column space are equivalent.
-In this regard, the Grassmann is a quotient space,
+A point $\U\in \Grass(N,r)$ is represented by a full-rank matrix $U\in \R^{N\times r}$ such that $\range(U) = \U$.
+For any orthogonal matrix $Y\in \R^{r\times r}$, the matrix $UY$ is also a valid representation of $\U$, since $\range(UY) = \range(U)$.
+The set of matrices with orthonormal columns is defined as the Stiefel manifold, $\St(N,r) = \{ U \in \R^{N\times r}: U^\top U = \I_r\}$, and the orthogonal group is defined as $O(r) = \{ Y\in \R^{r\times r}: Y^\top Y = \I_r\}$.
+The orthogonal group induces an equivalence relation on the Stiefel manifold, where any two matrices are equivalent if they have the same column space.
+In this regard, the Grassmann is a quotient space